wikimedia/pywikibot/tests/README.rst

 5. push changes into the forked git repository
 6. watch the build at https://circleci.com/gh/<username>/pywikibot

-PYWIKIBOT_NO_USER_CONFIG=2 is needed because 'python setup.py test' is run.
+PYWIKIBOT_NO_USER_CONFIG=2 is needed because 'python -m unittest' is run.

 TOXENV=py27,py34 is a workaround because CircleCI runs 'tox', but there is a bug in the CircleCI default 'py26' implementation.